 - ACC 512 Accounting Analysis for Management 3 credit hours.
 This course deals with concepts, theory, and applications of managerial accounting.
 Stress is on planning, control, problem solving, and decision-making.
 Prerequisite: MBA 506 or (ACC 203 and ACC 204). - ACC 571 Tax & Business Decision-Making 3 credit hours.
 A study of federal tax structure, including legal, economic, and governmental implications, the central focus will be on business decisions, research methodology, and tax planning.
 Prerequisite: ACC 351, ACC 451, ACC 512. - ACC 572 Accounting Information Systems 3 credit hours.
 A study of accounting information systems, including small to medium to large computer-based systems, the central focus will be on design and implementation of systems to meet all accounting informational needs for managers.
 This course carries a lab fee.
 Prerequisite: ACC 512. - ACC 577 Special Topics in Accounting 3 credit hours.
+This is a course where contemporary accounting topics will be discussed... topics such as inflation accounting, social accounting, and other contemporary issues.
 Prerequisite: None.